-I study composition and rhetoric, with specializations in reading studies, visual rhetoric, and affect theory.
-My scholarship focuses on shock and discomfort as productive responses during the reading process.
+I study Composition and Rhetoric, with specializations in reading studies, visual rhetoric, and affect theory.
+My scholarship focuses on shock and discomfort as productive responses to the reading process.
 These moments slow readers down and help them pay attention to the rhetorical features of the text, which can improve their writing.
 My courses consider the ways rhetorical knowledge can shape visual, textual, and oral communication.
 As Director of Writing, I’m excited to help students learn more about the writing conventions of a number of genres including traditional academic essays, multimodal presentations, and professional documents.

-My publications can be found in journals including Textshop Experiments and Research in Online Literacy Education.
+My publications can be found in journals including Composition Studies, Pedagogy, Compass, and Studies in Documentary Film.
 Articles and presentations have applied rhetorical analysis to a range of texts such as the short stories of Flannery O’Connor, David Lynch’s Blue Velvet, and the pussyhats worn during the Women’s March in 2017.

 Areas of Expertise

 - Affect Theory

 - Ph.D.
 Indiana University, Bloomington

 - ENG210: College Writing II